niloc515/SoYouWantToLearnGit/gitReasources.md

 So You Want to Learn Git
 ========================

 Great!
 You've come to the right place!
-Here I will post a bunch of useful git/github reasources and I encourage anyone who wants to contribute to do the same!
+Here I will post a bunch of useful git/github resources and I encourage anyone who wants to contribute to do the same!

 Lets start off by going over a couple of things real quick.